xarmar/conference-track-management/ThoughtProcess.md

 The work I have left now is mostly design.
 I still have a few features I want to implement, but I'm aiming to deliver this project Wednesday or Thursday, depending how long I have during the week.

+I was able to build most of the logic for having the alternative textArea input and capturing a list of Talks form the textArea.
+Only a small part of the onSubmit validation logic is left.
+This textArea is an alternative to the 'pretty UI' that I built to add Tracks, giving the user two options on how to build their Track List.

+## **20/09/2021 - Day 9**

+Today I started by writing the Markdown file 'HowToBuildThisApp.md' which explains logically the steps to follow to build an application like this.

+Today I have to:
+- Build a Menu Component where the user can choose to use the textArea or the 'pretty UI'.
+- When displaying Track List, user has two options:
+    1. To go back to menu Component.
+    2. To go again with the same UI.
+- I have to do write the ComponentWillUnmount( ) method for each Component that has listeners to clean up any DOM elements that were created.

+Tomorrow I'm aiming to:
+- Install 'prettier' as a dev dependecy and use it to make my code look better (better formatted).
+- Spend some time in QA, using my application.
+- Create a new release branch and merge develop into it.
+Use git tag to tag the release.
+- Merge release/version into main.
+- Zip local repository and send it to *itemis AG*.

+I've decided I want to deliver this project on Wednesday evening.
+Just like when working with clients, it's always better to deliver our work before the agreed date.
+My project is working so I'll deliver.

+Howover, I will continue to build features like dark mode, and React Spring animations after I deliver the project simply because I find it interesting and would like to implement those features in my App.